THE PASSION AND SKILL TO MAKE A CHANGE

 HOW DO YOU WANT TO INNOVATE?

-Innovators will work with senior staff to help to drive change within a wide spectrum of organizations that are at the forefront of social impact – from nonprofits that are fighting economic inequality, wrongful convictions and global climate change, to organizations that are helping to develop and catalyze the next generation of change leaders.
+Innovators collaborate with senior leaders to drive meaningful change across a diverse range of organizations at the forefront of social impact – from those advancing economic mobility, criminal justice reform, and climate action to those empowering the next generation of changemakers.

 2025-2026 Innovators